 backed by an explicit central government guarantee.

-Why is a call bond is regarded as a security with a variable maturity date?
+Why is a call bond regarded as a security with a variable maturity date?

 Both the issuer and the investor have the right to terminate or call the call bond after one day (or any number of days) although there is no obligation on either party to do so.
 This explains why call bonds are classified as having variable maturity dates.